Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/about.md

 ### Bio
 I am currently a fifth-year Ph.D. candidate in the [School of Economics](https://economics.smu.edu.sg/), [Singapore Management University (SMU)](https://www.smu.edu.sg/).

-My research interests lie in labor economics with a couple of core areas: intra-household allocation, insurance and risk sharing, investment in children, migration, and gender.
+My research interests lie in labor economics, with a focus on several core areas: intra-household allocation, insurance and risk sharing, investment in children, migration, and gender.
 I leverage both structural estimation methods and reduced-form techniques to explore the mechanisms underlying trade-offs between the quantity and quality of children, as well as trade-offs between female labor supply and family formation.

 <!---